 We have a strong commitment to supporting media coverage that brings insight and information to the community about health.
 Our communications team is knowledgeable and ready to connect you to expert sources, including executives, physicians and other medical specialists throughout our system.

-Patient privacy is critical, and we adhere strictly to HIPPA laws and standards around access to our patients and facilities.
+Patient privacy is critical, and we adhere strictly to HIPAA laws and standards around access to our patients and facilities.
 If you would like to interview or photograph patients for a story, we first must obtain written consent from the patient and verbal consent from their physician(s).
 This process requires some lead time to ensure we secure patient consent.

 - Care Transitions